 iPad mini 4 review | iPad mini 4 benchmark results

-Back in September 2015, Apple quietly unveiled a new iPad mini, the iPad mini 4, and it went on sale the very same day.
+Back in September 2015, Apple unveiled a new iPad mini, the iPad mini 4, which went on sale the very same day.
 Despite being squeezed in between the impressive 12.9in iPad Pro, a new Apple TV and the shiny Rose Gold iPhone 6s and 6s Plus, the iPad mini 4 actually represents a big update for the little tablet.
 Read our iPad mini 4 review to find out what's new, what's good and what's not so-good, and decide whether this is the tablet for you.

 Read next: iPad mini 5 rumours | iPad mini 3 vs iPad mini 4 | Best iPad buying guide | Best cheap iPad deals UK | How to set up a new iPad | How to speed up a slow iPad | Which iPad do I have? | iPad reviews

 iPad mini 4 review: Price and availability

 The iPad mini 4 is available to buy now from Apple and third-party resellers both online and in stores.
 Below is a breakdown of the prices of the iPad mini in all of its different configurations.